PerMalmberg/du-yfs/Manual.md

 ## Accuracy

 The aim is 0.1m accuracy and this is also the default for the all movements.
 However, depending on various factors such as engine choice, mass (and thus acceleration), the construct may go off the path slightly.
-There is a failsafe that triggers if the nearest point on the path is more than 1m (setting `minimumPathCheckOffset`) away (or as defined by the next waypoints), in which case the construct will brake and return to the point at which it went off the path before continuing the route.
-If you want to override this behavior, you can reactivate the route again which will make the construct move to the closest point on the path from where where it is when you activate the route.
+There is a failsafe that triggers if the nearest point on the path too far off (see setting `minimumPathCheckOffset`, or as defined by the next waypoint), in which case the construct will brake and return to the point at which it went off the path before continuing the route.
+If you want to override this behavior, you can reactivate the route again which will make the construct move to the closest point on the path from where where it is when you reactivate the route.

-You may also increase the margin on specific waypoints to allow a bit more wiggle room during travel, this may be especially useful on waypoints towards which the acceleration/speed is high or the path is diagonal relative to the gravity vector.
+You may also increase the margin on specific waypoints to allow more wiggle room during travel, this may be especially useful on waypoints towards which the acceleration/speed is high or the path is diagonal relative to the gravity vector.
 Alternatively, you can set a maximum speed to reduce acceleration duration and speed.

+### Custom travel vectors
+The further the distance between the reference elevator and the additional one, the harder it is to stay exactly on the desired path, especially during strong (de)acceleration.
+The script will attempt to bring the elevator back to the path in time for the end position, but if this becomes a problem you can add an additional point in the route to force it back to the path prior to reaching the final point.

 ### A note on non gravity-aligned atmospheric accent/decent and angled flight paths